 But a writer always tries, I think, to be part of the solution, to understand a little about life and pass it on.

-Lamott also reminds me to start small, to look closely, to find a way in not by writing about everything at once, but by finding one story, one moment, one detail, one data point that needs a second look or deserves some attention.
+Lamott also reminds me to start small, to look closely, to find a way in by identifying one story, one moment, one detail, one data point that needs a second look or deserves some attention.
 As her father said to her brother when he was overwhelmed with a project on birds and didn’t know where to begin, “Bird by bird, buddy.
 Just take it bird by bird.”

 HEADER IMAGE CREDIT: CCO Public Domain